demand-progress/actionkit-templateset-2025/CONDITIONAL_FORM_README.md

 This feature allows you to display petition form fields conditionally based on user data:

-1. Users with phone number and SMS opt-in: Show minimal fields (email & zip)
+1. Users with phone number and SMS opt-in: Show only standard ActionKit "Not X?
+Click here" message
-2. Users with phone number but no SMS opt-in: Show email, zip, and opt-in checkbox
+2. Users with phone number but no SMS opt-in: Show opt-in checkbox
-3. Users with no phone number: Show email, zip, phone field, and opt-in checkbox
+3. Users with no phone number: Show phone field and opt-in checkbox
+4. Unknown users: Show standard form with all fields

 ## Implementation Details

-The solution directly modifies the main `user_form.html` template to include conditional logic.
-This means:

-1. The conditional form will be used by ALL petition pages in the templateset
-2. No additional configuration is needed on individual pages
-3. The existing ActionKit form flow remains unchanged
+The solution uses a custom user form wrapper (`conditional_user_form_wrapper.html`) that:

+1. For recognized users with missing data, shows only the specific fields they need to complete
+2. For recognized users with all data, shows just the standard logout message
+3. For unknown users, includes the regular form

 ## How to Test